 - Learning strategy tutoring

 - Assistance with applying for disability related financial aid if eligible

 - Referral to other TRU services and community resources

 Accommodation letters give you an opportunity to introduce yourself to your instructors and develop a good working relationship with them, as well as provide them with information about your accommodations.
 Your accommodation letter will be e-mailed to your instructors at the beginning of each semester at your request.
-Please note: You must inform your Disability Services Advisor if you drop or add any courses so that a new letter can be prepared.
+Please note: You must inform your Accessibility Services Advisor if you drop or add any courses so that a new letter can be prepared.

 Please note that your accommodation letter expires at the end of each semester.
-You must contact your Disability Services Advisor to advise them of your new course schedule well before the end of the semester.
+You must contact your Accessibility Services Advisor to advise them of your new course schedule well before the end of the semester.

 Changes to accommodations and deadline to register

 Requests for new accommodations or changes or continuation to current accommodations must be made at the beginning of each term, to allow for sufficient processing time.
-You must contact your Disability Services Advisor with updated documentation so adjustments to service levels and a new accommodation letter can be prepared for you if necessary.
+You must contact your Accessibility Services Advisor with updated documentation so adjustments to service levels and a new accommodation letter can be prepared for you if necessary.
 Requests for new accommodations or changes to existing accommodations will be considered up to 4 weeks before the last day of classes.
-For Open Learning students, the deadline to register with Disability Services is four weeks before the Open Learning final exam booking deadline.
-Exceptions to deadlines will only be considered in consultation with the Disability Services Manager.
+For Open Learning students, the deadline to register with Accessibility Services is four weeks before the Open Learning final exam booking deadline.
+Exceptions to deadlines will only be considered in consultation with the Accessibility Services Manager.